josephhaaga/dotfiles/README.md

 ### vim
+I use vim 9.0 (haven't switched to neovim yet) and `vim-plug`, a popular plugin manager written by [junegunn](https://github.com/junegunn).

 **Append an exclamation point to every line**: `:%norm A!`
 **Append an exclamation point to selected lines**: <kbd>Control</kbd> + <kbd>v</kbd> (to select lines), and then `:norm A!`
 **Replace selection**: I forgot how to do this; best to just yank the text from visual mode and paste into your `:%s/HERE/replacement/g` command